giovanesantossilva/giovanesantossilva/README.md

 Formation:

-- Course Computer Technician;
+- Course: Computer Technician;
-- Technologist in Analysis and system development;
+- Graduate: Technologist in Analysis and system development;
-- Specialist in web technologies and innovations;
+- Postgraduate: Specialist in web technologies and innovations;
-- Specialist in full stack web development;
+- Postgraduate: Specialist in full stack web development;